gabferreira1337/OWASPT10/OWASPTOP10-2021/Broken Access Control/Vertical privilege escalation/README.md

 # Broken Access Control - Vertical Privilege Escalation
-### Vertical privilege escalation occurs when a user gains unauthorized access to functionality they are not supposed to have access to.
+### Vertical privilege escalation occurs when a user gains unauthorized access to administrative functionalities they are not supposed to have access to.
 This typically happens due to unprotected functionality within an application.
 * For example: Sensitive administrative functions may be accessible via specific URLs such as "https://1333-example.com/admin", even though they are intended only for administrative users.
 It's possible to exploit this vulnerability by directly access these URLs or by brute-force using wordlists.
 ### In certain cases, applications implement access controls at the platform level by restricting access to specific URLs and HTTP methods based on the user's role.
 * For instance, access may be denied to certain URLs for particular user groups, such as managers.